 Instructions

-- In a cast iron skillet over medium heat, add 1 tablespoon olive oil.
+- In a skillet over medium heat, add 1 tablespoon of olive oil.
 Add the assorted mushrooms and cook until they release their moisture and become golden brown, about 8-10 minutes.
 Set aside.

-- In the same skillet, heat 2 tablespoons olive oil over medium heat.
+- In a dutch oven, heat 1 tablespoon of olive oil over medium heat.
 Add the diced onion and minced garlic, cooking until translucent and fragrant, about 5 minutes.

 - Pour in the dry white wine and cook, stirring constantly, until the wine is fully absorbed.